Blasanka/horizontal_indicator/README.md

 Description:

-Horizontal date indicator flutter package for letting developers easily get days of months as horizontal scrollable bar that can add anywhere.
+Horizontal date indicator flutter package for letting developers easily get days of current month as horizontal scrollable bar that can add anywhere in a widget tree.
 Can mark specific days(to show available or active or to improve user experience).
 Can get the selected day or can perform task when selecting a day on the indicator.

 Implementation: